MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 Prelude> fmap (+10) (Left 5)
 Left 5     -- no change!
 Prelude> fmap (+10) (Right 5)
-Right 10   -- changed, because "Either c" is functor for whatever "c" - it doesnt care
+Right 10   -- changed, because "Either c" is functor for whatever "c" - it doesn't care
 ```

 Just as with Monoid, you can take a look at the documentation of [Data.Functor](https://hackage.haskell.org/package/base/docs/Data-Functor.html).
 Again, there is an operator alias, in this case `(<$>)` for `fmap` (denoting a sort of "wrapped" or "inside" apply).
 There are two more -- `<$` and `$>` (just flipped `<$`).
 Flipped version of `(<$>)` is `(<&>)`.